memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 CALL mg.load("hello");
 ```

-To reload all existing modules and load any newly added ones use:
+To reload all existing modules and load any newly added ones, use:

 ```cypher
 CALL mg.load_all();